 - forward A forward zone is a way to configure forwarding on a per-domain basis.
 A zone statement of type forward can contain a forward and/or forwarders statement, which applies to queries within the domain given by the zone name.
 If no forwarders statement is present, or an empty list for forwarders is given, then no forwarding is done for the domain, canceling the effects of any forwarders in the options statement.
-Thus, to use this type of zone to change the behavior of the global forward option (that is, "forward first" to, then "forward only", or vice versa), but using the same servers as set globally, re-specify the global forwarders. - hint The initial set of root name servers is specified using a hint zone.
-When the server starts, it uses the root hints to find a root name server and get the most recent list of root name servers.
-If no hint zone is specified for class IN, the server uses a compiled-in default set of root servers hints.
-Classes other than IN have no built-in default hints. - redirect Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
+Thus, to use this type of zone to change the behavior of the global forward option (that is, "forward first" to, then "forward only", or vice versa), but use the same servers as set globally, re-specify the global forwarders. - redirect Redirect zones are used to provide answers to queries when normal resolution would result in NXDOMAIN being returned.
 Only one redirect zone is supported per view. allow-query can be used to restrict which clients see these answers.